Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Conclusion

 \section{Conclusion}

 In this paper, an MCTS framework is proposed for the quantum circuit transformation problem, which aims at minimising either the size or the depth overhead to transform an ideal logical circuit to a physical one executable on a QPU with connectivity constraints.
 For this purpose, a scoring mechanism (cf. Eq.s~\ref{eq:BP} and \ref{eq:BP_depth}) is designed which takes into account both the short-term reward of introducing a SWAP and a long-term value obtained by random simulations.
 Furthermore, when backpropagating rewards collected by states to their ancestors, a discount factor is introduced to guide the algorithm towards a {cheapest} path to a goal state.
 The MCTS-based algorithms, viz., MCTS-Size and MCTS-Depth, run in polynomial time with respect to all relevant parameters.
 With {six} parameters, they are very flexible in meeting different optimisation objectives, can stop whenever a preassigned resource limit is reached, and search much deeper than existing algorithms.
-Empirical results on extensive realistic circuits on IBM Q20 confirmed that MCTS-Size (MCTS-Depth, resp.) can reduce, in average, the CNOT (depth, resp.) overhead by at least 75\% (84\%, resp.) when compared with \tket, an industrial level product.
+Empirical results on extensive realistic circuits on IBM Q20, Rochester, and Google Sycamore confirmed that MCTS-Size (MCTS-Depth, resp.) can reduce, on average, the CNOT (depth, resp.) overhead by as high as 75\% (84\%, resp.) when compared with \tket, an industrial level product.

+When designing QCT algorithms, we assume that logical circuits are transformed into executable physical circuits by inserting ancillary CNOTs stepwise. \blue{Besides CNOTs, several other tools may be considered in our MCTS-based algorithms.
+For example, the algorithm in \cite{gheorghiu2020reducing} tries to `re-compile' part of or the whole logical circuit to make the CNOTs in the newly compiled one satisfying the connectivity constraints; gate commutation rules are used in \cite{DG} to further simplify the transformed circuit; and quantum teleportation is introduced in \cite{hillmich2021teleportation} as a complementary method for the transforming process.} Combination of these approaches may generate functional equivalent physical circuits with lower depth.

 Recently, Tan and Cui \cite{tan_benchmark} proposed a random circuit library QUEKO for evaluating the optimality of quantum circuit transformers, which contains circuits with known optimal depth overhead.
 We evaluated MCTS-Depth on QUEKO and the results show a total score of {2.88} (meaning the ratio of the total depths of the output and input circuits), which is, though better than that of \tket\ (3.76), is still too far from the optimal ratio, viz.
 1. This is partially due to that we used naive initial mappings, instead of the optimal mappings, e.g., those found by subgraph isomorphism \cite{SubgraphIsomorphism}.
 On the other hand, it suggests that there is still much room to improve the implementation of our algorithms.
 This is the first problem we intend to attack for future studies.
 Second, parameters presented in our algorithms are QPU-dependent, and a careful study of their correlation may provide a better insight on how to choose them in practice.
 Third, more objectives, e.g., fidelity and error rate, should be included in evaluating the quality of output physical circuits.
 Last but not least, it is promising to develop a parallelised implementation of our MCTS-based algorithms in a multi-thread way, where hundreds or thousands computational processes can run in parallel and share the same memory.
 The success implementation of this parallelised MCTS framework could help us get even better results (by going deeper) more quickly.